-Megan’s Law Requirements in New Jersey
+Megan’s Law Requirements In New Jersey

-Additionally, Megan’s Law imposes parole supervision for life, which means that the convicted offender will need to avoid committing another crime in the future.
+Additionally, Megan’s law imposes parole supervision for life, which means that the convicted offender will need to avoid committing another crime in the future.
 A violation of this parole requirement could result in the offender being sentenced to an extended term of imprisonment.
 Moreover, even if you do not violate the terms of your parole, you could potentially be required to wear a monitoring device that tracks your movements.